Khaleelsk/Khaleelsk/README.md

 ## 🎯 Career Objective

 Recently graduated in Computer Science with a specialization in Data Science, I’m passionate about building intelligent solutions that bridge data, software, and business challenges.
-With hands-on experience in Python, MySQL, Java, and a solid foundation in machine learning, I aim to contribute as a Software Engineer, Data Analyst/Scientist, or Frontend Developer at forward-thinking organizations[1][2].
+With hands-on experience in Python, MySQL, Java, and a solid foundation in machine learning, I aim to contribute as a Software Engineer, Data Analyst/Scientist, or Frontend Developer at forward-thinking organizations.

 ---